Insurance Landing Page

 For a brand-new household insurance product we had to create a landing page (LP).
 In the first iteration, this was linked to Independer aggregator where the insurance was sold.
 In the second stage, instead of being linked with only an aggregator, the user could also go through the sales journey on the Mintley website.

-• Users need a quick, positive overview of a brand before continuing their sales journey.
+1. Users need a quick, positive overview of a brand before continuing their sales journey

-• Uncover what’s the best Information Architecture for our Landing Pages to fit real user’s needs and expectations
+2. Uncover what's the best Information Architecture for our Landing Pages to fit user's needs and expectations

-• Built trust on users for a new brand in the competitive dutch insurance market.
+4. Built trust on users for a new brand in the competitive dutch insurance market

-• Our first Dutch landing page launch involved understanding unique user needs and expectations.
+5. Our first Dutch landing page launch involved understanding unique user needs and expectations for this new market for us.

 Summary